BigRedS/Mail-Postfixadmin/README.pod

 Creates an alias domain:

   $p->createAliasDomain(
     target => 'target.com',
     alias  => 'alias.com'
  );

-something@target.com.
-Notably, it does not check that the domain is not already aliased elsewhere, so you can end up aliasing one domain to two targets which is probably not what you want.
+Will cause mail sent to any address at alias.com to be forwarded on to the same left-hand-side at target.com

 You can pass three other keys in the hash, though only C<target> and C<alias> are required: created  'created' date.
-Is passed verbatim to the db so should be in a format it understands. modified	Ditto but for the modified date active		The status of the domain.
-Again, passed verbatim to the db, but probably should be a '1' or a '0'.
+Is passed verbatim to the db so should be in a
+           format it understands.
+ modified  Ditto but for the modified date active    The status of the domain.
+Again, passed verbatim to the db,
+           but probably should be a '1' or a '0'.

 =cut